I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 for I am God, and there is no other.

-The word has gone out of my mouth in righteousness, and will not be revoked,
+Words of truth have come from my mouth and will not be revoked,

 that to me every knee shall bow,